denglabpku/SMLDM/README.md

 These scripts will automatically set and unset the CUDA environment variables when you activate and deactivate your conda environment, respectively.

+### Setting up wandb account for logging training progress (optional)
+Set up an account at [Weights & Biases](https://wandb.ai/site/), and follow the [Quick Start guide](https://docs.wandb.ai/quickstart) to configure your wandb account in the activated conda environment.
+We strongly recommend to use wandb to log the training progress, otherwise you need to delete all `-do_log` option in below training script.

 # Train your own models